cehuda1/bukalapak-scraping/README.md

 This script was originally created by @cehuda.
 We extend our gratitude for their valuable contribution.
 License

-Tokopedia Web Scraping is released under the MIT License.
+bukalapak Web Scraping is released under the MIT License.
 For more details, please refer to the LICENSE file.